Bilastine: Urticaria

 A review article evaluated data from trials which detailed the efficacy of bilastine in skin models and urticaria to assess whether bilastine has an optimal profile for updosing in urticaria.
 The authors concluded that bilastine has an excellent profile for both efficacy and safety, although there is a need for controlled clinical trials to compare the efficacy of bilastine in a real-life updosing study in patients with urticaria, paying special attention to itch control.

 Dosage and administration

 Bilastine comes as a tablet taken by mouth (PO) and it is supposed to be swallowed whole with water.
 Bilastine should not be given with, or within 1 hour before or 2 hours after, food as it may reduce its effectiveness.
-Australian dosing guidelines for Allertine give a maximum dose of 20mg (one tablet) daily as needed (PRN).
+Australian dosing guidelines for Allertine give a maximum dose of 20 mg (one tablet) daily as needed (PRN).
 Dose changes are not required for hepatic or renal impairment.

 While the onset of its effects vary between formulations, bilastine generally takes effect within 30–60 minutes.
 It should be taken only by children older than 4 years and adults, or anyone over 12 years for Allertine.